Macedonian Ruins

 We would do well to work on changing the only heart to which we can affect change when we surrender our heart to the Spirit of Holiness.

-Biblical divorce is permitted for reasons of marital unfaithfulness, and Biblical remarriage is permitted when the divorced process is properly followed—a certificate of divorce and separation.
+Biblical divorce is permitted for reasons of marital unfaithfulness, and Biblical remarriage is permitted when the divorce process is properly followed—a certificate of divorce and separation.
 To teach that divorce is only permitted where adultery is confirmed violates Jesus' warning on changing or nullifying scripture.

 1 Deuteronomy 24:1